-They usually measure about 50 to 70 centimeters in length, with a tail of approximately 8 cm and can weigh between 2.9 and 7.2 kilograms.
+They usually measure about 50 to 70 centimeters in length, with a tail of approximately 8 cm, and can weigh between 2.9 and 7.2 kilograms.

 Alaskan hares are solitary during the year, apart from the mating season.
-These hares do not live in burrows but nest in open sites.
+These hares do not live in caves but nest in open sites.
 They usually live in brushy areas that provide camouflage and protection from predators.

 The Alaska marmot is also known as the Brooks Range marmot or the Brower’s marmot, and they can be found on the slopes of the Brooks Range in Alaska.

 The Alaska marmot feeds mainly on plants, grass, berries, moss, lichen, and roots.

 They are sometimes hunted for their warm fur and as food by the Alaskan natives.

 The Alaska marmot can range from 54 cm to 65 cm in length and weigh up to 4 kilograms.

 The Arctic fox lives in some of the harshest conditions on Earth.
 They live in the Arctic regions of North America, in frigid temperatures, and have adapted well to their surroundings.

 They are small, with a body length of up to 68 cm and a weight of 3.5 kg, with females slightly smaller at 55 cm and 2.9 kg.

 Arctic foxes have thick white fur in the winter, which helps to keep them warm and camouflaged against the snow.
 They curl up to minimize heat loss, tucking their head and legs under their body and tail.